Isidro5004/Casino/README.md

 from casino import montecarlo
 ```
 ### Code Example
 For this example, we will make a coin with faces 'H' (heads) and 'T' (Tails).
+The Game class only requires one die to initialize, but for this example, we will pass five dice.
+Note that we can pass the same die multiple times.
+We will also play the game 1,000 times.
+Afterwards, we can analyize statistics of the game we played.
+Let's get the number of jackpots or number of times that all five dice have the same face.
 ```
-from casino import montecarlo
+from casino import montecarlo as mc die = mc.Die(['H','T']) game = mc.Game([die,die,die,die,die])
+game.play(1000)
+analysis = mc.Analyzer([game])
-die = Die(['H','T'])
+jackpots = analysis.jackpot()
 ```

 ## API Description
 ### Die
 A die has N sides, or “faces”, and W weights, and can be rolled to select a face.
 To create a die/dice, create an array of face elements that can be either a numeric or string.
 Weights do not need to be input to run as it defaults to 1.0.
-For this example, we will make a coin with faces 'H' (heads) and 'T' (Tails).

 #### change weight